zainaboladiti/cloud-security-k8s-policy/README.md

 - Use with real personal data
 - Run on public networks
 - Use for malicious purposes
+- Store sensitive information

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ---
 Made with ❤️ for Security Education